Share this page

 When you use your personal alarm to contact us, our experienced operators will answer your call, view your medical history and get you the help you need.

-For more information about our falls prevention services, contact our friendly team today.
+For more information about our falls prevention services, contact our friendly team today on 1300 761 577.

 You might also like: Exercising at any age: how to build activity into your every day

-*On 1 July 2018 Home and Community Care (HACC) was replaced by the Commonwealth Home Support Programme (CHSP).
+*On 1 July 2018 Home and Community Care (HACC) was replaced by the Commonwealth Home Support Programme (CHSP) in WA.
 You can read more about the change at our Commonwealth Home Support Programme page.